Faculty of Education

 Concurrent students in P/J, J/I and I/S programs complete elementary school placements as a course requirement for CHYS 2P15: Principles of Service Learning Practicum.
 This course requires students to apply service-learning theories and principals within school settings with specific focus on current issues facing children and youth.
 Students have the opportunity to make placements requests (ie. school, grade, etc.), however, we cannot guarantee that all requests will be fulfilled.
 Availability of transportation will be considered.

 Eligibility for the Brock Scholars Award requires a course load comprised of at least sixty per cent undergraduate credits.
-The final year of Concurrent Education programs does not include undergraduate credits and is comprised only of Teacher Education courses.
+The final two years of the 6 year Concurrent Education programs and the final year of the 5 year Concurrent Education programs do not include undergraduate credits and are comprised only of Teacher Education courses.
 Students are encouraged to review all awards and bursaries for which they may be eligible.
 For more information, visit Brock's Student Awards and Financial Aid website.

 Given the specific requirements of Concurrent Education programs, exchange programs are not easily accommodated.
 Students are generally encouraged to pursue opportunities abroad during the break periods, such as the Fall or Winter readings week or during the Spring or Summer terms.
-Students in the Intermediate/Senior Concurrent Education programs may be able to pursue an exchange opportunity during the Fall or Winter terms, and approval to do so must be obtained by the Administrative Director of Concurrent Education.
+Students in the Intermediate/Senior Concurrent Education programs may be able to pursue an exchange opportunity during the Fall or Winter terms without affecting their length of program.
+Approval to participate in a Fall/Winter, Fall or Winter experience must be given by the Administrative Director of Concurrent Education.

 To take a course at another university and have it count towards a Brock degree requires a “Letter of Permission” (LOP).
 Students must be granted an LOP from the Office of the Registrar before registering at another university.
 Concurrent students should consult with our office to ensure that courses completed on LOP will fulfill program and degree requirements.
 For more information about regulations and procedures related to the LOP process, see the University Policies and Regulations section of the Undergraduate Calendar